zeynab335/Human-Resources-Analytics-Solution-Power-BI-Project-/README.md

 <br>

-•  Purpose: Identifies the "bench strength" for critical C-suite and management positions.
+•  Purpose: Identifies the "bench strength" for critical C-suite and management positions.<br>
-•  Technical Detail: A Matrix Heatmap that displays headcount distribution across different readiness timelines.
+•  Technical Detail: A Matrix Heatmap that displays headcount distribution across different readiness timelines.<br>
-•  Information:
+•  Information:<br>
-•	Breaks down key roles (CEO, CFO, COO) by how soon a successor will be ready (e.g., "Ready in 1 Year" vs. "3-5 Years").
+•	Breaks down key roles (CEO, CFO, COO) by how soon a successor will be ready (e.g., "Ready in 1 Year" vs. "3-5 Years").<br>
-•	Provides a risk assessment for the organization; for example, it highlights roles that currently have zero immediate successors (empty "Ready in 1 Year" columns).
+•	Provides a risk assessment for the organization; for example, it highlights roles that currently have zero immediate successors (empty "Ready in 1 Year" columns).<br>
-•	Supports long-term strategic workforce planning.
+•	Supports long-term strategic workforce planning.<br>

 <br>